-Data for energy consumption by end use are available from the year 2010 to 2020.
+Data for energy consumption by end use are available from 2010 onwards.
 Data for energy consumption of residential appliances include lighting.
 Data for energy consumption and stocks by appliance type are not available.

 Data for occupied dwellings and for residential floor areas are not available.